syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-NotesSlide.md

 // Sets the bullet character size.
 Here, 100 means 100% of its text.
 Possible values can range from 25 to 400. paragraph.ListFormat.Size = 100;
-// Adds another paragraph with the text in the left hand side textbox. paragraph = textBoxShape.TextBody.AddParagraph("Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.");
+// Adds another paragraph with the text in the left hand side textbox. paragraph = notesSlide.NotesTextBody.AddParagraph("Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.");
 //Sets the list type as bulleted paragraph.ListFormat.Type = ListType.Numbered;
 //Sets the numbered style (list numbering) as Arabic number following by period.